8 min

 This function can be considered the most important among others because it is responsible for describing things and delivering messages that provide readers or listeners with new information.
 This function is used to:

-• Affirm or deny propositions, as in science or the statement of a fact.
+- Affirm or deny propositions, as in science or the statement of a fact.

-• Describe the world or some reasons for it (what state of affairs has occurred, what might have led to this situation, etc.).
+- Describe the world or some reasons for it (what state of affairs has occurred, what might have led to this situation, etc.).

-• Convey a truth value, and therefore contribute to logic.
+- Convey a truth value and therefore contribute to logic.

-The examples of the informational function can be found in encyclopedias, formal articles, textbooks, manuals, etc.
+Examples of the informational function can be found in encyclopedias, formal articles, textbooks, manuals, etc.

 The Expressive Function

-People use this function of language each time when they need to share their feelings.
+People use this function of language each time they need to share their feelings.
 When your goal is to express attitude, it is not necessarily to deliver any specific information but the words that show your emotions.
-The simplest examples of expressive language are various exclamations, swear words, words of admiration, gratitude, etc. This function can be used separately from the previous one since it doesn't deliver a message; it is aimed to express feelings and impressions.
+The simplest examples of expressive language are various exclamations, swear words, words of admiration, gratitude, etc. This function can be used separately from the previous one, since it doesn't deliver a message; it is aimed to express feelings and impressions.

-The expressive function of language helps readers to receive the bigger picture of the characters' personalities and their emotions.
+The expressive function of language helps readers to receive a bigger picture of the characters' personalities and their emotions.
 If the informational function is used in encyclopedia articles, this one is common for fiction literature and poetry.
-Every time you say a phrase like "I really hate this song," you don't provide your interlocutor with specific information about this song, you just share your personal, subjective opinion.
+Every time you say a phrase like "I really hate this song," you don't provide your interlocutor with specific information about this song; you just share your personal, subjective opinion.

 The Directive Function

 This function is somewhat similar to the previous one because the general meaning of the phrase is not as important here as affective and situational meanings.
 People use it to induce specific reactions or actions.
 It can be a command, a request, for example, "For your own sake, close the door".
 This function is primarily common for interpersonal interaction.
-What is interesting about it is that the idea expressed by an addresser doesn't matter pretty much.
+What is interesting about it is that the idea expressed by an addressee doesn't matter pretty much.
 We can define whether it achieved the target only with a reaction of the addressee to this phrase.
 Speaking about our example, the phrase "Close the door" makes no sense when the door is still open.

 Sometimes directive phrases can have several meanings.
 For example, if you say "I'm thirsty", it means both information about you and a request for water.
-It can also be interpreted as an expression of your feelings, so, according to Geoffery Leech, even one short sentence is able to represent 3 functions of language at the same time.
+It can also be interpreted as an expression of your feelings, so, according to Geoffrey Leech, even one short sentence is able to represent 3 functions of language at the same time.

 The Aesthetic Function

-Leech doesn't distinguish any specific purpose of this function and considers its words and sentences to be linguistic artifacts.
+Leech doesn't distinguish any specific purpose of this function, and considers its words and sentences to be linguistic artifacts.
 They don't convey messages or requests but serve as a tool of poetic art.
 Just like an expressive function, this one can be used in fiction literature, poetry, music, movies, and other art directions where it is necessary to show beauty.
 The interesting fact about this function is that its implementation depends on specific cultural norms.
 Hermann Jacobsohn had been studying this issue in 1933 by comparing different poems and diaries to show that different generations have different methods to apply the examples of aesthetic function.

 The Phatic Function